 "Everyone's got a story.
 How were you changed?"

-She thought again of the night she had nearly died, about the baby crawling out of her, caked in blood, about the bite and the subsequent burning, and she shuddered.
+She thought again of the night she had nearly died, about the baby crawling out of her, smeared in blood, about the bite and the subsequent burning, and she shuddered.

 "She doesn't like to talk about it," Edward said quietly.